PetalD-oss/PowerCo-Churn-Prediction/README.md

 Started with Logistic Regression using all features, achieving 62% recall.

 ### Feature Selection (Logistic Regression)
-Extracted the top 6 most important features, chosen by the previous logisticv regression model i.e.: net_margin	margin_net_pow_ele	forecast_price_energy_off_peak	cons_gas_12m	num_years_antig	price_peak_fix.
-Logistic Regression with these selected features achieved 63% recall and 14% precision at threshold 0.4.
+Extracted the top 6 most important features, chosen by the previous logistic regression model, i.e., net_margin,	margin_net_pow_ele, forecast_price_energy_off_peak, cons_gas_12m, num_years_antig, and	price_peak_fix.
+Logistic Regression with these selected features achieved 63% recall and 14% precision at a threshold of 0.4.

 ### Model Improvement